LeeReid1/tractography-reliability/readme.md

 To use the provided scripts, provide them with your track command in double quotes.
 Do not include `-select` or save-to locations in this command.

 Remember to think about your data before choosing reliability parameters. **Do not copy and paste parameters from the examples below without consideration** as they may not be suitable for your research question or data.

+Remember that if you used Docker for the installation, you'll need to be inside your docker image to use the code below(!).

 ### Tractogram Bootstrapping: